 Applecore’s Object Libraries

 We have developed a number of objects to assist in automating particular drawing and modelling tasks in ARCHICAD.
-These objects have been designed following customer feedback to increase efficiency, add further detail to the model, and redraw drawing and modelling time.
+These objects have been designed following customer feedback to increase efficiency, add further detail to the model, and reduce drawing and modelling time.

 See the Store for the current objects for the latest versions of ARCHICAD.